matiasmm/SpecialComments/README.md

 Nodes are HTML comments that look something like this: <!---NODE_NAME---> <!---/NODE_NAME--->
 or <!---NODE_NAME/--->

+  - block
-  - Block
+  - class
-  - Class
+  - method
-  - Method
+  - skip
-  - Themes
+  - themes

-Node :: Block
+Node :: block
 -------------
 Creates a function using the the containing text.